Forced prostitution: Middle East

+Traditionally, prostitution in the Islamic world was historically practiced by way of the pimp temporarily selling his slave to her client, who then returned the ownership of the slave after intercourse.

+The Islamic Law formally prohibited prostitution.
+However, since Islamic Law allowed a man to have sexual intercourse with his personal sex slave, prostitution was practiced by a pimp selling his female slave on the slave market to a client, who returned his ownership of her after 1–2 days on the pretext of discontent after having had intercourse with her, which was a legal and accepted method for prostitution in the Islamic world.

+This form of prostitution was practiced by for example Ibn Batuta, who acquired several female slaves during his travels.

 War of Canudos in Brazil

 The War of Canudos (1895–1898) was an unequal conflict between the state of Brazil and some 30,000 inhabitants of a rebel community named Canudos in the northeastern state of Bahia.
 It marks the deadliest civil war in Brazilian history, ending with mass atrocities.
 After a number of unsuccessful attempts at military suppression, it came to a brutal end in October 1897, when a large Brazilian army force overran the village and killed nearly all the inhabitants.
 Men were hacked to pieces in front of their wives and children.
-In the aftermath,some of the surviving women were taken captive and sent to brothels in Salvador.
+In the aftermath, some of the surviving women were taken captive and sent to brothels in Salvador.